Dr Francisco Perez-Reche

 - 2005.
 Ph.D. in Physics.
 Universitat de Barcelona.

-My research has a marked interdisciplinary character which, broadly speaking, uses mathematical modelling and statistical mechanics as core disciplines to address questions relevant to a broad range of fields including condensed matter physics, materials science, biological and environmental sciences.
+My research has a marked interdisciplinary character which, broadly speaking, uses mathematical modeling and data science as core disciplines to address questions relevant to a broad range of fields including infectious diseases, social contagion, phase transitions and processes in complex networks and disordered systems.

 We integrate statistical analysis, mathematical models, genomics and risk assessment to understand the transmission dynamics of bacterial gastrointestinal pathogens such as Campylobacter or Listeria.
 These pathogens can be found in the environment and are hosted by different types of hosts including humans or animals used for food production (e.g. chickens or salmon).